DavidBelicza/TextRank/README.md

 If there was a program what could rank book size text's words, phrases and sentences continuously on multiple threads and it would be opened to modifing by objects, written in a simple, secure, static language and if it would be very well documented...
 Now, here it is.

+## DEMO

+The following link *Recona* is a simple, pre-programmed a.i. what uses this library to ranking raw texts.
+It visualizes how ranking works and it represents how it could be used for different purposes: **[Recona.app](https://recona.app)**

 ## FEATURES

 * Find the most important phrases.